 A food label should contain core information such as the prescribed food name, list of ingredients, mandatory warning, advisory statements or allergens declarations, net weight or volume, date mark, nutritional information panel, instructions for use or storage, country of origin, the name and address of the business and manufacturer and importer.
 Repackaged foods must be labeled to show (in English) the appropriate designation of food content printed in capital letters at least 1/16 inch; whether foods are compounded, mixed or blended; the minimum quantity stated in metric net weight or measure; the name and address of the manufacturer or seller; and the country of origin.
 Illustrations must accurately describe the true nature or origin of the food.
 Foods having defined standards must be labeled to conform to those standards and be free from added foreign substances.
 Packages of food described as “enriched”, “fortified”, “vitaminized” or in any other way that implies that the article contains added vitamins or minerals must show the quantity of vitamins or minerals added per metric unit.
 More information can be found at the website of the Singapore Food Agency.

 There are two levels of labeling requirements for medicinal products.
-Administrative labeling requirements are not statutory requirements and are specified in the Health Sciences Authority’s Guidance on Medicinal Product Registration in Singapore.
+Administrative labeling requirements are not statutory requirements and are specified in the Health Sciences Authority’s Guidance Documents for Therapeutic Products in Singapore.
 Compliance is checked during the product registration process, prior to granting of marketing approval.
-For legal labeling requirements, these are stipulated in the legislation related to medicinal products regulation in Singapore and are subject to the Health Sciences Authority’s surveillance program.
+For legal labeling requirements, these are stipulated in the legislation related to therapeutic products regulation in Singapore and are subject to the Health Sciences Authority’s surveillance program.
 The labeling requirements include the name of the active ingredient, quantitative, product license number and name and address of the dealer.
 More information may be found in Chapter 176 Section 44 of the Medicines Act.

 Labeling and advertising legislation also applies to the sale of vitamins and dietary supplements.
 Generally, labeling laws require that: 1) the composition of the products is disclosed in English, 2) labels/packaging materials not contain any references to diseases/conditions as specified in the schedule to the Medicines (Advertisement and Sale) Act, the advertising/sale promotion of the product in the public media be approved by the Health Sciences Authority.

-Enterprise Singapore administers the Consumer Protection (Consumer Goods Safety Requirements) Regulations (CGSR) to enhance the safety of general consumer goods in the household.
+The Consumer Protection (Consumer Goods Safety Requirements) Regulations (CGSR) aim is to enhance the safety of general consumer goods in the household.
 Such consumer goods include toys, children’s products, apparel and furniture.
 These regulations bring the safety of Singapore’s consumer goods in line with internationally accepted standards.
 There is no approval needed from the Safety Authority.
 The authority carries out regular market surveillance to protect consumers against unsafe consumer goods.